California

 You’re headed to the County Clerk’s office; now what?

-Bond recorded & in hand, do you have the rest of your tools for notarizing at the ready?
+Bond recorded & in hand, do you have the rest of your notarizing tools at the ready?